Skelly0/Publicia/documentation/Publicia Documentation.md

 ### Key Capabilities

 - **Document Search & Retrieval**: Uses an advanced hybrid system (vector embeddings + BM25 keyword matching) with AI-generated contextual retrieval and sophisticated reranking for highly accurate information retrieval.
+Documents are managed internally using unique UUIDs.
 - **Image Analysis**: Can process, store, and analyze images related to the lore using vision-capable models.
 - **Conversation Memory**: Remembers conversation history for contextual responses and context-aware searching.
 - **Channel Context Parsing**: Optionally includes recent messages from the current channel as general context in the AI prompt, configurable via the `/parse_channel` command.
 - **Multiple AI Models**: Supports various AI models with automatic fallback and retry mechanisms.
-- **Google Doc Integration**: Can fetch and index content from Google Docs, automatically detecting changes using content hashing.
+- **Google Doc Integration**: Can fetch and index content from Google Docs (linking them to internal document UUIDs), automatically detecting changes using content hashing.
 Also supports designating a specific channel where posted Google Doc links will be automatically added/refreshed.
 - **Role-Playing**: Maintains character as Publicia while providing information.
-- **File Management**: Allows listing and retrieving stored documents and lorebooks.
+- **File Management**: Allows listing and retrieving stored documents (identified by UUIDs).
+- **DOCX Processing**: Can process `.docx` files to automatically tag specific colored text (e.g., #980000) with XML tags like `<post-invasion_lore>` for specialized lore integration.

 ### Lore Context